xaoirse/luna/README.md

 - **orm**: A self made library for easy developing using macros in Rust
 - ...

 ## TODO
-- [ ] Custome regexes for captures all structs
+- [ ] Better regexes for captures all structs
 - [ ] More Custome keywords in scripts
 - [ ] More push notifications (Telegram, ...)
 - [x] NoSQL support